okayyjen/Groova/README.md

 yarn install
 ```
 **Run the app**
-- from the forntend source directory, run the application
+- from the frontend source directory, run the application
 ```bash
 yarn start
 ```